Acid Reflux Health Center

 Acid Reflux or gastroesophageal reflux (GER) occurs when the stomach contents reflux or back up into the esophagus during or following a meal.

-At the bottom of the esophagus there is a ring of muscle called the lower esophageal sphincter (LES), which opens and closes allowing food to enter the stomach.
+At the bottom of the esophagus, there is a ring of muscle called the lower esophageal sphincter (LES), which opens and closes to allow food to enter the stomach.
 Typically, the LES opens after meals to release gases.
-Sometimes when the LES opens the stomach contents, including digestive juices or acids, reflux back up into the esophagus.
-This can lead to a burning sensation or in the case of babies and infants, spitting up or vomiting.
+Sometimes when the LES opens, the stomach contents, including digestive juices or acids, reflux back up into the esophagus.
+This can lead to a burning sensation, or in the case of babies and infants, spitting up or vomiting.